Business News | India's SMEs Set Sights on Russia & CIS: ITE Group Anchors Strategic Roadshow to Boost Cross-Border Trade | LatestLY

 VMPL

-10th & 12th September 2025, Delhi/Mumbai, In a move that could reshape India's export landscape beyond oil and commodities, global exhibition leader ITE Group is bringing its international roadshow to India this September, with two high-impact B2B showcases in Delhi (10th September) and Mumbai (12th September).
-The agenda: to connect Indian exporters, particularly small and mid-sized players, to real-time market opportunities emerging across Russia and the CIS.
+New Delhi [India], September 10: In a move poised to reshape India's export ambitions, global exhibition major ITE Group is bringing its strategic international roadshow to India with two high-impact B2B showcases, in Delhi on 10th September and Mumbai on 12th September.
+Designed to open real-time market access for Indian SMEs into the Russia and CIS corridor, the events will spotlight demand across Pharma, Construction Materials, Interiors, Electronics, and Food & Agriculture, connecting Indian manufacturers to curated global buyers and trade commissioners.

 The initiative arrives at a time when India-Russia bilateral trade has crossed USD 68 billion, and supply chain shifts are opening new avenues for Indian manufacturers across pharmaceuticals, construction materials, food processing, interiors, packaging, and electronics.
 ITE and Commonwealth of Independent States (CIS) also forecast a surge in business opportunities for BRICS+ nations, with industry growth in Russia alone projected to rise by over 30% by 2030.